Requirements for GDPR Data Processing Agreement

 The GDPR has quickly reshaped attitudes towards data privacy around the world and has given EU data subjects more autonomy over how their data is used than ever before.
 Personal data increasingly flows between organizations because most businesses partner outsource some aspect of their business functions, creating webs of responsibility and oversight.

-What is the GDPR Data Processing Agreement (DPA)?
+What is the Data Processing Agreement for GDPR?

 Article 28(3) of GDPR requires that controllers, processors, and sub-processors must enter into written contracts, or data processing agreements, in order to share personal data.
 Data Processing Agreements (DPAs) establish roles and responsibilities for controllers, processors, and sub-processors, and create liability limitations.

 Essentially, a DPA is a form of assurance that the processor or sub-processor performs their due diligence to ensure the privacy of personal data.
 For instance, if a controller and processor enter into a DPA and the processor experiences a breach, then the DPA would potentially limit the controller’s liability for breaches.